Lucy Negro, Redux: The Bard, a Book, and a Ballet

 by Caroline Randall Williams

-The book of poems soon to be a major ballet!!
+The book of poems now a major ballet!!

 Part Savvy Lit Crit, part Blues chart, part hip revenge-femme-lyric, part imagined Interracial Romance Saga disguised as poems, In Lucy Negro, Redux:The Bard, a Book, and a Ballet, poet Caroline Randall Williams plays the literary Race Card and cuts the whole deck, moving backwards in time in and forward in mind, archeologically offering a precise and seductive command performance of the hidden temperament of a specific and beautiful “Dark Lady”–both used and loved.
 Williams unearths Lucy by working her own mojo of intelligent vengeance and a dual aesthetic of inquiry and minimal, tour de force exegesis.
 Travel with Williams through the sublime racial moments of famous sonnets to a cultural critique of the work of Mr. Whiteness Him Bad Bard Self, William Shakespeare.
 Lucy as radical muse.
 Lucy as newly-freed verse news.
 Move over Othello, no more easy getting’ ovah, Lucy Negro aka Black Luce has, double-brilliantly and double inventively, fully arrived on fire!
 To add more heat, Williams' book has been adapted to the ballet stage by Nashville Ballet's Paul Vasterling with music composed by Rhiannon Giddens.
 In February 2019 see Nashville Ballet debut Lucy Negro Redux in Nashville followed by a special performance at the Big Ears festival, Knoxville, Tennessee in March.